JohannesOvergaard/Bachelor/Interviews/Elly_Interview.md

 Find a place to live, has to show up in person to get an room, expensive start in Denmark (think because she got a hotel room for 3 weeks), agencies have huge deposit
 Took 2 months to find a place

-Restinece perrmit and other documents, some in danish, some in English (many requires Danish)
+Residence permit and other documents, some in danish, some in English (many requires Danish)

 Could not find job from September to Marts.